Azasakhe/Netflix/Expert-settings.md

 Therefore the CDN `Server 1` is the default choice, try to change only for the problems described above.

 ### Enable IPC over HTTP
 The IPC allows the communication between different processes of the add-on, not to be confused with internet communication.
-By default IPC communication is done by using the AddonSignals plugin.

-In some cases the use of this plugin by many add-ons could cause timeout problems, so you can activate the _IPC over HTTP_ to exclude _IPC over AddonSignals_.
+If enabled (by default) you will use _IPC over HTTP_, so localhost routing data communication.
+If disabled you will use IPC over AddonSignals_ plugin, Kodi will route the data internally without use localhost.

+Change this setting may be useful in case of timeout errors.

+Due to a internal Kodi bug AddonSignals IPC has memory leak problems, if the device remains switched on 24 hours a day, it is recommended not to disable this setting.

 ### Force Widevine security level L3 (Android only)